BasilCMartin/Periodic-Tables-a-Restaurant-Reservation-System/README.md

 ![Add Table](/Screen%20Shot%202022-09-19%20at%204.17.31%20PM.png "Add Table")
 ### Each reservation is editable
 ![Edit Reservation](/Screen%20Shot%202022-09-19%20at%204.17.51%20PM.png "Edit Reservation")
+## Test Cases
+`npm test` runs all tests
+`npm run test:backend` runs all backend tests
+`npm run test:frontend` runs all frontend tests
+`npm run test:e2e` runs end to end tests a number parameter 1-8 can also be provided (as in, `npm run test:1:backend`) to run a specfic set of tests specifics on tests can be found within the test files

 This app was made with React.js, Postgresql, Express, and Node.